MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 Some releases of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] require an update to the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution.

 > [!NOTE]
-> You must have a [System Administrator security group role](https://docs.microsoft.com/power-platform/admin/database-security) and have an assigned Guides license to upgrade the Guides solution.
+> To upgrade the Guides solution. you must have a [System Administrator security group role](https://docs.microsoft.com/power-platform/admin/database-security) and an assigned Guides license.

 When an update is required, the user will see a notification in the **What's new** panel.